-- Maintain a distance of at least 2 metres from other people (apart from members of your own household) at all times.
+- Maintain a reasonable distance from other people (apart from members of your own household) at all times.
 This is best done by sitting near the middle of a bench, and keeping one empty bench between you and the next person.

 - Respect the advice of the stewards regarding where to sit.
 Please do not use the balcony.

 - Please observe a respectful silence in the church at all times.
-If you wish to speak to a fellow parishioner, please wait till you have left the building, and continue to maintain a minimum 2 metres distance once outside.
+If you wish to speak to a fellow parishioner, please wait till you have left the building.

 - Try to avoid touching anything in the church unless you need to, including the pew in front of you.
-If you inadvertently do touch something, please inform the steward so it can be wiped down.
+If you inadvertently do touch something, please wipe it down using the cleaning materials provided.